MicrosoftDocs/memdocs/windows-365/enterprise/in-development.md

 ### Operating system end of support status for Cloud PCs<!--36852572 -->

 The **Provisioning policies** page is getting a new column: **Image status**.
 It tells you if the device image for each provisioning policy uses an operating system (OS) that is supported by Microsoft Windows security and other updates.
-For more information, see [Lifecycle policies and end of support for Cloud PC OS](end-of-support.md).

 <!-- ***********************************************-->
 <!--## Provisioning-->